shsui5379/notes/English/Expository Writing/2 - Reading Sources.md

 - Go through the links in the article
 - Note the sources used by the source
 - Biases
-- Authors don't write in a vacuum; they're a purpose like they're responding or adding on to a conversation
+- Authors don't write in a vacuum; they're a purpose like they're responding or adding on to a conversation.
+Think of the purpose`
 - Reword things you don't understand, but don't generalize
 - Things can have multiple conversations surrounding it
 - Authors don't always explicitly note when something isn't their own ideas